 View the Saint Mary's College Museum of Art's William Keith Collection Online.

-Although he was best known in California, his achievements were noted in East Coast newspapers as early as 1872, when he had a studio in Boston for several months, and as late as April 1911, when New York art dealer William Macbeth published "Memories of William Keith" in the Christian Science Monitor.
+Although he was best known in California, Keith's achievements were noted in East Coast newspapers as early as 1872, when he had a studio in Boston for several months, and as late as April 1911, when New York art dealer William Macbeth published "Memories of William Keith" in the Christian Science Monitor.

 A prominent New York art collector, architect Charles F. McKim, met Keith in 1905.
 According to the San Francisco Wasp, he said,